appellatebaton0/siege-2/README.md

 - <img src="assets/screenshots/grayscale.png" width="400">
 - In other news, I finished up the following, making the game fully playable (still no levels D:)
     - You can complete a level by reaching the goal (which doesn't have art or in-game meaning yet...)
-    - You can reset levels with R
+    - You can reset levels with R.
 - --
 - Since then, I've started working on the art, since I want this to be *polished*.
 - <img src="assets/screenshots/ART0.png" width="400">